TaeKimJR/redux-ask/README.md

 Returns if the response of the request if finished and failed.

+## Examples
+We have a few examples under our `/examples` directory.
+To try them out, simply run the following commands.
+`cd examples/<example_directory>`
+`yarn`
+`yarn start`

+A browser should open up where you can interact with the example!

 ## Issues?
 Please report any issues!
 I will glady accept them at our [issues page](https://github.com/TaeKimJR/redux-ask/issues).